 Russell-10 Lewis was the son of John-9 Calvin Warner and his wife, Minnie [May] Edith Johnson, born in Wheatfield Township, Ingham, MI.

 3 WARNER siblings: Roy Edwin, Fred Everett, [Self], and Irma Ione (Warner) Pollok, all born in the Wheatfield Twp., Ingham, Michigan area.

-He spent the early part of his life working his father's farms full-time and completing his education.
+He spent the early part of his life working his father's farms full-time while completing his education.
 He graduated as Valedictorian from Williamston High School, Ingham, MI, and attended Michigan State College/University.
 He was elected to the Phi Kappa Phi honorary society at that university.
 His studies were teaching and English, and he was captain on various debate teams.

 He married Kathryn Elizabeth Crippen on 12/27/1938 after she finished her college education, also at Michigan State College/University in teaching studies and higher mathematics.